Book Now

 • Trip Cancellation or Interruption: Unforeseen situations, such as extreme weather, political unrest, or personal crises, may force you to postpone or cut short your journey.
 Travel insurance can cover journey cancellations or interruptions, allowing you to recoup any saved costs.

-• Personal responsibility: If you accidentally do property harm or hurt someone, travel insurance can cover any legal responsibility and recompense.
+• Personal responsibility: If you accidentally cause property harm or hurt someone, travel insurance can cover any legal responsibility and recompense.

 • Lost or Stolen Property: Trekking entails transporting costly tools as well as personal possessions.
 Travel insurance can cover the loss, robbery, or destruction of your personal possessions, such as cameras, phones, and trekking equipment.